United Kingdom (Bradford)

 No wonder the audience aren’t given chairs.
 “Normally you go to the theatre and sit down and are fed the show; but for us the audience are up, they’re empowered, they’re making decisions.
 We want to drive political action with our work, and I don’t think you can do that sitting down.
 You have to be ready.”

-Next for Common Wealth is to launch creative labs that bring together grime artists, illustrators, animators, actors with people who have experienced life and developed their own skills, like steelworkers and female boxers.
+Next is for Common Wealth is to launch creative labs that bring together grime artists, illustrators, animators, actors with people who have experienced life and developed their own skills, like steelworkers and female boxers.
 “We’re interested in what happens with the future of theatre and the future of art, and how we can cross-fertilise ideas and minds and ambition and form and really mess it up.”

 Nature-geek, urban forager and all-round wordy sort.
 Freelance strategist and copywriter for mission-driven organisations.
 Often found reading while walking.